BlueHorn07/bluehorn07.github.io/_posts/computer-science/machine-learning/2021-06-30-random-process.md

 <span class="statement-title">Definition.</span> Random Process<br>

-A **random process** is a time-varing function, that assigns the outcome of a random experiment to each time instant.
+A **random process** is a time-varying function, that assigns the outcome of a random experiment to each time instant.

 </div>